Bagoas: Biography

 When Darius attempted to become independent of the powerful vizier, Bagoas tried to poison him too; but Darius was warned and forced Bagoas to drink the poison himself (Diod. xvii.
 5; Johann.
 Antioch, p.
 38, 39 ed.
 Müller; Arrian ii.
 14. 5; Curt. vi.
 4. 10).

 According to the Bibliotheca historica by Diodorus Siculus, Bagoas became very wealthy by confiscating the sacred writings of the Egyptian temples and giving them back to the priests for large bribes (Diod.
 XVI.
 51).
-When the high priest of Jerusalem, Jesus, murdered his brother Johannes in the temple, Bagoas (who had supported Johannes) put a new tax on the Jews and entered the temple, saying that he was purer than the murderer who performed the priestly office (Joseph.
+When the high priest of Jerusalem, Johannes, murdered his brother Jesus in the temple, Bagoas (who had supported Jesus) put a new tax on the Jews and entered the temple, saying that he was purer than he who was murdered in the temple (Joseph.
 Ant. xi.
 7.1).

 A later story, that Bagoas was an Egyptian and killed Artaxerxes III because he had killed the living Apis (Aelian, Var.
 Hist. vi.
 8), is without historical basis.

 Bagoas' house in Susa, with rich treasures, was presented by Alexander the Great to Parmenion (Plut.
 Alex.
 39); his gardens in Babylon, with the best species of palms, are mentioned by Theophrastus (Hist.
 Plant, ii.
 6; Plin.
 Nat.
 Hist. xiii.
 41).

 Plutarch reports an angry letter from Alexander to Darius, naming Bagoas as one of the persons who organized the murder of his father, Philip II of Macedon.